cattleuser/Spresense_EVK-701_RECORDER/README.md

 * Acceleratia and pressure data are recorded with 40[ms] time intervals.
 * The acceleration range is ± 4 [G] and the resolution is 1 [mG].
 * The unit of air pressure resolution is 1 [hPa].
-* After creating a new file, RTC is corrected with the GPS signal before data logging.
+* After creating a new file, Real Time Clock (RTC) is corrected with the GPS signal before data logging.
 * Data logging will not start until the RTC is corrected using the GPS signal.
 * When the time is corrected, the GPS reception process stops.
 The GPS reception process will sleep until the next time recording remains accurate within adjustments.
 * The data is stored in the SD card slot of CXD5602PWBEXT1.